Charge-loop current order and Z3 nematicity mediated by bond-order fluctuations in kagome metal AV3Sb5 (A=Cs,Rb,K)

-In this paper, we propose a cLC mechanism driven by the developed BO fluctuations in kagome metals.
-It is revealed that the quantum BO fluctuations in metals mediate the cLC order parameter (=imaginary $\delta t_{ij}^{\rm c}$).
+In this paper, we reveal that the cLC order is mediated by the BO fluctuations that are abundant above $T_{\rm BO}$ in kagome metals \cite{X-ray160K,He-BOfluc}.
+The sizable off-site Umklapp scattering by the BO fluctuations induces the odd-parity and TRSB current order. (=imaginary $\delta t_{ij}^{\rm c}$).
 This cLC mechanism is universal because it is irrelevant to the origin of the BO.
-Furthermore, we discover that the coexistence of the BO and the cLC order give rise to the novel $Z_3$ nematicity along the three lattice directions reported in Refs. \cite{elastoresistance-kagome,birefringence-kagome,STM2}.
+Furthermore, we discover that the coexistence of the BO and the cLC order gives rise to the novel $Z_3$ nematicity along the three lattice directions reported in Refs. \cite{elastoresistance-kagome,birefringence-kagome,STM2}.
 The present theory reveals the close relationship between the cLC, BO, nematicity and SC state, which is significant to understand the unsolved quantum phase transitions in kagome metals.

+The phase transitions in metals are described as the symmetry breaking of the normal self-energy; $\Delta\Sigma\equiv \Sigma-\Sigma_{A_{1g}}$ \cite{Tazai-Matsubara,Kontani-AdvPhys}. $\Delta\Sigma$ is determined by the stationary condition of the free energy; $\delta F[\Delta\Sigma]/\delta(\Delta\Sigma)=0$.
+The DW equation enables us to derive the solution that satisfies the stationary condition, as we proved based on the Luttinger-Ward theory \cite{Tazai-Matsubara}.
+Based on the DW equation, we discover that the odd-parity and TRSB $\Delta\Sigma$ is driven by the BO fluctuation exchange processes.
+(Note that the DW equation for $\Delta\Sigma$ is analogous to the Eliashberg equation for the SC gap $\Delta$.)